embulk/embulk-input-jdbc/README.md

 Incremental loading uses monotonically increasing unique columns (such as auto-increment id) to load records inserted (or updated) after last execution.

-First, if `increment: true` is set, this plugin loads all records with additional ORDER BY.
+First, if `incremental: true` is set, this plugin loads all records with additional ORDER BY.
 For example, if `incremental_columns: [updated_at, id]` option is set, query will be as following:

 ```
 SELECT * FROM (